-Separately, Stifel Financial on Wednesday said it had hired a broker with $90 million in assets from Merrill Lynch in Dallas.
+Separately, Stifel Financial on Wednesday said it hired a broker from Merrill Lynch in Dallas.
 Cory Hargrave, an advisor since 1999, had been managing $90 million in assets at his former firm.

 At Stifel, where he was the first new hire since the firm suspended settling new brokers in March due to the coronavirus pandemic, Hargraves will work at a branch led by former Merrill colleague John R. “JR” Koeijmans.
 They had known each other for a decade, the branch manager said in a prepared statement.
 Koeijmans joined Stifel in April 2019.